-Trusts are ever increasingly popular documents which, much like Wills, set forth a clear plan for the distribution of one's assets and the handling of other personal matters at death.
+Trusts are increasingly popular documents which, much like Wills, set forth a clear plan for the distribution of one's assets and the handling of other personal matters at death.
 They are, however, somewhat more complex than Wills, and they require a bit more effort from the client to put into place.
-Because of his years of experience with all kinds of Trusts, though, Carl can clearly explain and streamline the Trust creation process and make it seem easy.
+Because of his years of experience with all kinds of Trusts, though, Carl can clearly explain and streamline the Trust creation process.

 Trusts can be used by individuals and by couples.
 They are useful for providing for minor children.
 When correctly funded with your varying types of assets, Trusts avoid drawn out and potentially costly Probate procedures for your heirs.
 Once a Trust is thoughtfully created and properly funded, it is easy to maintain.